 PetDesk is very similar to 11pets.
 It lets you keep track of your pets health, medications, vaccinations, and other measurements and metrics.
 That includes reminders to get new vaccinations, an integrated to-do list app, a list of nearby animal hospitals and vets, and more.
 It’s an above-average one-stop-shop for pet owners.
 It should support most types of pets as well.
 The app is completely free, with no in-app purchases or advertisements that we could see.

 See also: The best health apps for Android

 Pet First Aid

 Pet First Aid is a fairly basic app for pets.
 It’s an app that teaches things like pet CPR, how to dislodge something from a choking pet’s throat, and other such medical emergencies.
 The app covers a range of stuff, including smoke inhalation, bleeding, and more.
 The app doesn’t support a ton of pet types.
 However, it does cover the popular ones like dogs and cats.
 This is definitely one of the better pet apps that everyone should try.

 Price: Free / $3.99 per month / $24.99 per year

 Reddit is a decent resource for pet owners.
 There are a variety of subreddits for animal lovers.
-You can find the usual fair like pet photos and things like that.
+You can find the usual fare like pet photos and things like that.
 However, it is also an excellent source of advice and information from fellow pet owners.
-Of course, you should always seek veterinary help for serious things, but there are some great ideas for lesser things like potty training a ferret or other such advice.
+Of course, you should always seek veterinary help for serious things, but there are some great ideas for lesser things like potty training a ferret, behavioral tricks for your dogs, or other such things.
 There is an optional Reddit Gold subscription that removes ads and adds features.
 However, regular old Reddit should work for most people.
-There is also a healthy supply of third party Reddit apps if you don’t like this one.
+There is also a healthy supply of third-party Reddit apps if you don’t like this one.